An international initiative for climate change education

 "It is essential that teachers around the world have access to free, quality educational resources and professional development based on the best climate and pedagogical research".

 - Quality educational resources, based on the IPCC reports (of which the OCE is an official observer since 2021), which emphasize interdisciplinarity and active pedagogy;

-- a professional development program to familiarize students with climate science, active pedagogy and project design;
+- a professional development program to familiarize teachers with climate science, active pedagogy and project design;

 Based in Paris, the operational OCE team coordinates a worldwide network of national and regional partners.
 This network is supported by both the scientific community (laboratories, academies of science, IPCC, etc.), NGOs and local or national educational authorities.
 This community of practice, accompanied by the OCE, ensures that schools get moving to face future challenges in a sustainable and holistic way, deeply rooted in their social environment and local communities.